Battle of Sahagún

-The Battle of Sahagún (21 December 1808) was a cavalry clash at Sahagún, Spain, in which the British 15th Light Dragoons (Hussars) defeated two regiments of French cavalry during the Corunna Campaign of the Peninsular War.
-(Note: The official designation of the regiments of British light cavalry converted to hussars (in 1806-07) was in the form "15th Light Dragoons (Hussars)," but they were usually termed "15th Hussars" etc.) Losses to one of the French regiments were so heavy that it was subsequently disbanded.
-The action marked the final phase of the British army's advance into the interior of Spain, before they began their harrowing retreat to the coast and ultimate evacuation by sea.
+The Battle of Sahagún was fought on 21 December 1808 during the Peninsular War.
+400 hussars of the British Army under Lieutenant-general Lord Paget defeated 800 French Imperial Army cavalrymen led by Brigade-general César Alexandre Debelle at the town of Sahagún, Spain.
+The battle was fought as part of the entry into Spain of a British army under Lieutenant-general Sir John Moore.
+Paget's force suffered four killed and 21 wounded while Debelle's suffered 20 killed or wounded and more than 313 captured.

+Of the two French cavalry regiments at the battle, one suffered such heavy casualties that it was subsequently disbanded.
+The battle was the first engagement fought between British and French forces in Spain during the war, and marked the final extent of the advance of Moore's army into the country.
+Following the battle, Moore ordered a retreat in the face of overwhelming French forces under Napoleon.
+Despite British cavalry winning another battle on 29 December, Moore's army continued to retreat to the coast and evacuated Spain in January 1809.

 Background

-Sir John Moore led a British army into the heart of northwestern Spain with the aim of aiding the Spanish in their struggle against French occupation.
+Lieutenant-general Sir John Moore led a British army into the heart of northwestern Spain with the aim of aiding the Spanish in their struggle against French occupation.
 However, Napoleon had entered Spain at the head of a large army intending to re-establish French interests.
 This, together with the fall of the Spanish capital Madrid to the French, made the position of the British army untenable.
 Moore, whose headquarters was at Mayorga, was aware that he must retreat towards the coast in the face of the overwhelming odds ranged against him.
 However, he was also aware that Marshal Soult's apparently unsupported corps was nearby, on the Carrión River, and before beginning his retreat he wished to make a strike against Soult.
 As part of this design the cavalry under Henry, Lord Paget were sent towards Soult, as a reconnaissance in force, ahead of the infantry.